Macquarie Group: Hill Samuel Australia

 Macquarie was founded on 10 December 1969 as Hill Samuel Australia Limited (HSA), a subsidiary of the UK's Hill Samuel & Co.
 Limited.

-The group's logo is a stylised version of the holey dollar, Australia's first coinage which was designed by Governor Macquarie.
+The group's logo is a stylised version of the holey dollar, Australia's first coinage, which was designed by Governor Macquarie.

 Australian businessman Stan Owens compiled a proposal for Hill Samuel & Co. to establish an Australian subsidiary.
-After presenting his report in London, Mr Owens was offered the role of implementing it.
-He became Executive Chairman of Hill Samuel Australia and founded the company from offices at Gold Fields House in Sydney's Circular Quay.
+After presenting his report in London, Owens was offered the role of implementing it.
+He became executive chairman of Hill Samuel Australia and founded the company from offices at Gold Fields House in Sydney's Circular Quay.
 The company's first three employees were Stan Owens, Blair Hesketh and Geoff Hobson.
 Later Chris Castleman (on loan from the British parent) and Bill Clarke joined.
 David Clarke and Mark Johnson were introduced to HSA and became joint managing directors in 1971.
 Despite being given a four-year allowance by the British parent to turn a profit, HSA was profitable by the end of its first twelve months of trading.

 In 1971, HSA secured Australia's biggest mandate at the time, a financing for corrugated iron manufacturer John Lysaght Australia.
 HSA expanded its presence in the Australian market, opening a Melbourne office in 1972, and a Brisbane office in 1975.

-In other business initiatives during the decade, HSA helped pioneer the foreign currency hedge market in Australia, commenced gold bullion trading, extended its coverage to all listed commodities and was one of the first merchant banks to be granted floor member status at the Sydney Futures Exchange.